 Services that are covered for you What you must pay when you get these services For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
 If they are related to your terminal hospice condition then you pay Original Medicare cost sharing.
 Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice?).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-In-Network Immunizations There is no coinsurance.
-Covered Medicare Part B services include: copayment, or deductible for pneumonia, influenza, Hepatitis Pneumonia vaccine B, and COVID-19 vaccines.
-Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary For other Medicare-covered Hepatitis B vaccine if you are at high or intermediate risk of vaccines (if you are at risk and getting Hepatitis B they meet Medicare Part B coverage rules), please refer to COVID-19 vaccine the Medicare Part B prescription Other vaccines if you are at risk and they meet Medicare drugs section of this chart for applicable cost sharing.
-Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+In-Network There is no coinsurance, copayment, or deductible for pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
+For other Medicare-covered vaccines (if you are at risk and they meet Medicare Part B coverage rules), please refer to the Medicare Part B prescription drugs section of this chart for applicable cost sharing.
 Some Part B drugs require prior authorization to be covered.
 Out-of-Network \$0 copay for Medicare-covered pneumonia, influenza, Covid-19, and Hepatitis B vaccines.
 For other Medicare-covered vaccines (if you are at risk and they meet Medicare Part B coverage rules), please refer to the Medicare Part B prescription drugs section of this chart for applicable cost sharing.